The Global Register of Publishers: Purpose, Functionality, and Challenges

 Book Publicist

-Araix Rand is the Founder of Bookllo Publishing, an author, blogger, and photographer.
-Since 2019, he has been helping authors in self-publishing and marketing their books.
+Araix has been helping authors with self-publishing and marketing their books.
 Additionally, he writes for various business and marketing blogs.

 More posts by Araix Rand